 Extending your OOP

-If you would like to extend your OOP, you should complete the main OOP for the extension period (start date should be the day after the currently approved start date) and you should submit documentation explaining the reason you want your extension.
+If you would like to extend your OOP, you should complete the main OOP application form for the extension period (the extension start date should be the day after the currently approved OOP end date) and you should submit documentation explaining the reason you want your extension.
 Please note that an Educational Supervisors signature is not required for an OOP extension application.

 A six-month Period of Grace (sometimes referred to as POG) is available to all postgraduate doctors on a higher training programme (ST3+) or run-through training programme.
 Doctors in Core Surgical Training do not have access to a period of grace.

-From August 2020 the way in which HEE North West manages Period of Grace changes to be in line with the HEE's National policy.
-Doctors in run-through or higher training programmes with a CCT date is after 1 February 2021 must give six-months notice of whether they would like their period of grace.
+From August 2020 the way in which HEE North West manages Period of Grace changed to be in line with HEE's National policy.
+Doctors in run-through or higher training programmes with a CCT date after 1 February 2021 must give six-months notice of whether they would like their Period of Grace.
 Doctors will be contacted approximately seven months before their CCT date to complete a Period of Grace Request form.
-If no form is received, it will be assumed that the period of grace is not required and their employment will finish on their CCT date.
-If a doctor who indicate they would like a period of grace but subsequently changes their mind, they will need to ;give the standard three months notice of resignation.
+If no form is received, it will be assumed that the Period of Grace is not required and their employment will finish on their CCT date.
+If a doctor who indicated they would like a Period of Grace subsequently changes their mind, they will need to give the standard three months notice of resignation.

 Please see the Resignation section below for further details on resigning.